Paschimbanga Bangla Akademi: Structure and function

 The members of the first General Council were consisted of 55 intellectuals and linguists of West Bengal with notable figures like Nisith Ranjan Ray, Rabindra Kumar DasGupta, Arun Mitra, Satyajit Ray, Malini Bhattacharya, Mohit Chattopadhyay and Purnendu Patri.
 The council reported to the secretary of West Bengal's ministry of information and cultural affairs.
 The function of the academy was initially settled by a seminar held at Sisir Mancha, West Bengal from 24 February to 1 March.
 These seminars determined the rationale of the institution and proposed to make a design and blue print to achieve its goals..
 The Academy Spelling Sub-Committee was created to reform and rationalize Bengali orthography in India.
 This Sub-Committee includes Nirendranath Chakravarty, Sankha Ghosh, Pabitra Sarkar, Jyoti Bhushan Chaki, Nirmal Das, Ashok Mukhopadhyay, Subhash Bhattacharya, Amitabha Chowdhuri, Amitabha Mukhopadhyay, Sourin Bhattacharya, Prasun Dutta, Sanat Kumar Chattopadhyay, Arun Kumar Basu and Shubhomoy Mondal.
 On the recommendation of this Sub-Committee, the academy did its historical reforms on Bengali spelling.
 Another important sub-committee is the Terminology Sub-Committee which is entrusted to compile standard Bengali terminology for both academic and administrative purposes.
 This sub-committee includes Ananda Ghosh Hazra, Alapan Bandyaopadhyay, I.A.S., Krishno Dhar, Jyoti Bhushan Chaki, Nirendranath Chakravarty, Pabitra Sarkar, Sanat Kumar Chattopadhyay, Swapan Chowdhuri and Bhabatosh Tapadar.
 Editorial boards are generally founded to edit works of great authors.
 One of such bodies that compiled the Complete Works of Kazi Nazrul Islam, Syed Waliullah and Michael Madhusudan Dutt.
 The board was embodied with 15 members including Annadashankar Roy and former chief minister Buddhadeb Bhattacharya.

 Scholars at the institute work and research on spelling, grammar and the origin and development of Bengali.
 They have published works by prominent writers in the language.
 They have built a large library to preserve original manuscripts.
 The government of Japan has donated 500,000 rupees for research in the academy.
 The academy is spending the money on the Indo-Japan Cultural Center in Bidhannagar.
-West Bengal Bangla Academy has furthermore developed a Bengali font designed according to the changes made by them in the Bengali script.
+Pashchimbanga Bangla Akademi has furthermore developed a Bengali font designed according to the changes made by them in the Bengali script.